Generalization Bounds via Information Density and Conditional Information Density: Generalization Bounds for the CMI setting

 \subsection{Single-Draw Generalization Error Bounds}

-In this section, we will derive several bounds on the single-draw generalization error~\eqref{eq:conditional_sd_gen_error_def} in the random-subset setting.
+In this section, we derive several bounds on the single-draw generalization error~\eqref{B_eq:conditional_sd_gen_error_def} in the CMI setting.
 Three different approaches will be used to obtain these bounds.
-The first one relies on the exponential inequality given in Theorem~\ref{thm:conditional_bounded_inequality}, and results in a data-dependent bound from which several data-independent relaxations follow.
+The first one relies on the exponential inequalities given in Theorem~\ref{thm:conditional_bounded_inequality}, and results in a data-dependent bound along with several data-independent versions.
 The second one relies on Lemma~\ref{lem:strong_converse_lemma}, and allows us to derive a bound that is explicit in the tail of the conditional information density, similar to Theorem~\ref{thm:unconditional_hypothesis_main_bound}.
-Essentially equivalent versions of the data-independent relaxations obtainable via the first approach can be derived from this tail-based bound.
-The third approach, which is inspired by~\cite{esposito19-12a}, builds on repeated applications of H\"older's inequality.
+Essentially equivalent versions of the data-independent bounds obtainable via the first approach can be derived from this tail-based bound.
+The third approach, which is inspired by~\cite{PA-esposito19-12a}, builds on repeated applications of H\"older's inequality.
 This results in a family of data-independent bounds.
-Through this approach, we extend many of the results for bounded loss functions in~\cite{esposito19-12a} to the random-subset setting.
+Through this approach, we extend many of the results for bounded loss functions in~\cite{PA-esposito19-12a} to the CMI setting.